-We have a staff member who cannot log in to the Oracle Service Cloud application.
+We have a staff member who cannot log in to the Oracle B2C Service application.
 What can we look at?

 Workstation, Environmental, Profiles, Accounts

 Several items and features listed below affect whether staff members can successfully log in to the Oracle B2C Service application.
 Review the following items to determine why staff members may be unable to log in to your application:

 Verify that a staff account exists within your application for that staff member and that the staff account is not disabled or locked.
 For more information on locked staff accounts, refer to Answer ID 2176: Re-enabling Locked Staff Accounts.

 Note that having a contact record in your site does not automatically create a staff account.
 Contact records with logins and passwords allow the contact to access the Account section of your end-user pages, but does not allow access to the administration consoles.